RealFlow/Swift-CheatSheet/README.md

   * Process of querying and calling properties, methods, and subscripts on an optional that might currently be nil
   * If the called entity is nil, it will return nil if not the value
-  * Multiple queries can be chained together, and fail gracefully if any of the link chain is nil
-  * Note
-    * Optional chaining in Swift similar to messaging nil in Obj-C, but that works for any type, and that can be checked for success or failure.

 ### Optional Chaining as an Alternative to Forced Unwrapping